-*Vision 2020 is actively responding to the COVID-19 crisis with resources and virtual events.
-Please navigate below to “COVID-19 Mental Health Resources” and “Workshops and Events.”
+*Vision 2020 is actively responding to the COVID-19 crisis with resources and events.
+Please navigate below to “COVID-19 Strategies and Resources” and “Workshops and Events.”

 A yearlong Poorvu Center initiative designed to promote effective teaching and learning strategies around challenging content and difficult classroom dialogues by:

 Channeling national, campus, and classroom tensions into discussion across difference through venues that promote learning and deep listening;

 Curating aligned resources and programs from across Yale University into a visible collection that supports effective, empathetic teaching and learning, and;